-The financial services industry has long been a leader in figuring out new and faster ways to transact and improve the customer experience.
 The emergence of disruptive Financial Technology companies and their innovative use of technology has sparked a shift in the industry.
 Now, both FinTech startups and traditional financial enterprises, including large retail and investment banks, are converging to optimize customer experiences through the adoption of cloud-native technology.

 A recent S&P Global Market Intelligence FinTech funding report says FinTechs have undoubtedly made a mark across use cases — payments, insurance technology, digital lending, banking technology, investment and capital markets technology, and financial media and data solutions— by acting as customer-facing intermediaries or collaborating with financial institutions and enterprises.